MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/writing-a-umdf-driver-based-on-a-template.md

 Typically when you test and debug a driver, the debugger and driver run on separate computers.
 The computer that runs the debugger is called the *host computer*, and the computer that runs the driver is called the *target computer*.
 The target computer is also called the *test computer*.

+> [!IMPORTANT]
-So far, you've used Visual Studio to build a driver on the host computer.
+> So far, you've used Visual Studio to build a driver on the host computer.
 Now you need to configure a target computer.
 Follow the instructions in [Provision a computer for driver deployment and testing (WDK 10)](provision-a-target-computer-wdk-8-1.md).
-Then you'll be ready to deploy, install, load, and debug your driver:
+Then you'll be ready to deploy, install, load, and debug your driver.

 1. On the host computer, open your solution in Visual Studio.
 You can double-click the solution file, UmdfDriver.sln, in your UmdfDriver folder.
 2. In the **Solution Explorer** window, select and hold (or right-click) **UmdfDriver**, and choose **Properties**.